-|nOffset||(Long) Defines the position of read value in the data block.
+|nOffset||(Long) Specifies the position of read value in the data block.

 The read value must be inside the data block.
 The item is read either whole or not read at all.

->= 0 - Index (in bytes, zero-based index) in data block.
+>= 0 - Index (in bytes, zero-based index) in the data block.

--4 - The internal automatic position is used (see AutoOffset).
-It points behind the last read or written value and increases continually.
+-4 - The internal automatic position is used (see the AutoOffset property).
+It points behind the last read or written value.

 |nAttr||[optional] (Long) Additional parameters.

-|nEncoding||[optional] (Long) Encoding of character string in the data block.
+|nEncoding||[optional] (Long) Encoding of a text string in the data block.

 0 (default) - (ANSI) Each character is stored in a single byte.
 The values from 0 to 127 represent an ASCII character table that is not changing in meaning.
 The values from 128 to 255 have different meaning in various localizations (code pages, e.g. Windows CP-1250).

-This encoding is commonly used for data exchange, data persistence and on the web.
+This encoding is commonly used for data exchange, data persistence and on the Web.

 2 - (UTF-16) Each character is stored in 2 bytes (or exceptionally in 4 bytes), i.e. it has a fixed length.
 The advantage is that most characters are stored in 2 bytes so these strings are easy to work with (because of the fixed length).